Privacy

 • your address and telephone number so you can be advised of the result of your application.

-Individuals requesting amendment to their own personal information can do so by completing a valid Information Privacy Personal Information Amendment Application and emailing it to privacyrti@cqu.edu.au or posting it to:
+Individuals requesting amendment to their own personal information can do so by contacting Privacy privacyrti@cqu.edu.au.

 Privacy complaints

-If an individual believes that the University has not dealt with their personal information in accordance with the Information Privacy Act 2009 or the Privacy Policy and Procedure a complaint may be made to the University.
+If an individual believes that the University has not dealt with their personal information appropriately, or in accordance with the University’s Privacy Policy and Procedure a complaint may be made to the University.

 A complaint must be made in writing and include: